 Is your home affecting your health?
 If you avoid obvious pollutants like cigarette smoke, you may be pretty certain your home is not toxic.
 And if you clean regularly, you might even be slightly offended by the suggestion!
-However, indoor pollutants are much more common than many people realize.
+However, indoor environmental pollution is much more common than many people realize.
 The sources of many pollutants are everyday objects and products we don’t consider harmful.

 The media devotes a lot of attention to outdoor pollution (and it’s a valid health concern).
 However, indoor air pollution is a growing concern, in part because we spend about 90 percent of our time inside.
 According to emerging research, including a landmark United Nations study, many commonly used chemicals within the home can act as endocrine disruptors when we’re exposed to them.